CMurphy94/Rock2Spock/README.md

 ### Validator Testing

 - HTML
- - Placeholder
+ - No errors or warnings were returned when passing through the [W3C Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcmurphy94.github.io%2FRock2Spock%2F)
 - CSS
- - Placeholder
+ - No errors or warnings were returned when passing through the [(Jigsaw) Validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fcmurphy94.github.io%2FRock2Spock%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
 - JavaScript
- - No errors were returned when passing through the [JShint validator](https://jshint.com/)
+ - No errors were returned when passing through the [JShint Validator](https://jshint.com/)
   - The following metrics were returned:
   - There are 6 functions in the file.
   - Function with the largest signature takes 2 arguements, while the median is 0.5.